 About Samuel Bowles

-Samuel Bowles is Research Professor and Director of Behavioral Sciences Program at the Santa Fe Institute in Santa Fe, New Mexico.
+Bowles is Research Professor and Director of the Behavioral Sciences Program at the Santa Fe Institute in Santa Fe, New Mexico.
 His scholarly papers have appeared in many publications including Science, Nature, New Scientist, American Economic Review, Journal of Theoretical Biology, Antiquity, Harvard Business Review, and the Journal of Political Economy.
 His most recent book is The Moral Economy: Why Good Laws are no Substitute for Good Citizens (2017).
 His other books include A Cooperative Species: Human reciprocity and its evolution (2013), and Microeconomics: Behavior, Institutions, and Evolution (2006).
 He is currently working on Equality’s Moment: The Origins and Future of Economic Disparity and Political Hierarchy.

 With a global team of researchers and teachers he has developed a new introduction to economics that demonstrates the power of modern economics to illuminate problems such as growing inequality, climate change, innovation, wealth creation, and instability.
-The highly year-long interactive e-text, called The Economy, is open access and freely available to anyone in the world with internet connectivity on their phone or other device at www.core-econ.org.
+The year-long, highly interactive e-text, called The Economy, is open access and freely available to anyone in the world with internet connectivity on their phone or other device at www.core-econ.org.